datasciencecampus/SigNow_ONS_Turing/README.md

 You can find a list of the direct dependencies, with versions, in the pyproject.toml file.

-During development the project ran on `Python 3.7` with the following versions for the main dependencies:
+During development, the project ran on `Python 3.7` with the following versions for the main dependencies:

 | Library | Version |
 | ------- | ------- |